 Vision and VAlues

 At Christ Church we want to honour Jesus by the way we live life.
 We desire ‘to be more like Jesus’ so we can experience a restored relationship with God, which Jesus demonstrated so perfectly.
 We want ‘to do more like Jesus’ so we continue the work that Jesus started in the local church by sharing the good news of Jesus in Woking and beyond.
-We aim to ‘lead more to Jesus’ as we are convinced that He is the only one who can bring restoration and wholeness to our lives; He alone has the power, love which can forgive our sins.
+We aim to ‘lead more to Jesus’ as we are convinced that He is the only one who can bring restoration and wholeness to our lives; He alone has the power and love which can forgive our sins.

 A stream of people coming to faith in Jesus